Hikari-Chain/hikari-chain/UPGRADING.md

 [release notes][v3].
 If and when this proposal reaches consensus, the upgrade height will be used to halt the "old" chain binaries.
-You can check the proposal on one of the block explorers or using the `atomoned` CLI tool.
+You can check the proposal on one of the block explorers or using the `hikarid` CLI tool.
 Neither core developers nor core funding entities control the governance.

 ## Upgrade date